 Jump into a gigantic inflatable ball and roll down a hill.
 Sound like a great idea?
 Zorb is a must!
-You can Zorb in Rotorua, New Zealand’s north island.
-There are 3 options: ZORBIT (a dry ride option), ZYDRO (our fav option – add water to the mix) & ZURF (grab a boogie board and attempt to surf your way down).
+You can Zorb in Rotorua, New Zealand’s north island, but it's called OGO here.
+There are 2 options: a dry ride option, or add water to the mix.

 10. White Water Rafting

 Rotorua is one of the craziest places in New Zealand to White Water Raft down some pretty epic rapids!
 White Water Rafting in Rotorua is a really popular activity in New Zealand and will have you slipping, bumping and sliding along Kaituna River - home to the world's largest commercially rafted vertical rapid - 7m Tutea Falls!
 Not only is this a scary (and safe) experience - but is actually very cultural!
 The guides kick off the experience with a welcome song to the spirits of Kaituna - a must do!
 Tours can be booked from the Base Rotorua.